hans/hans.github.com/_posts/2016-06-18-spinn-hybrid-tree-sequence-models.md

 recursive models into a single feedforward, we get a model that is more powerful than the sum of its parts.

+What we've built is a new way to build a representation \\(f(\mathbf x)\\) for an input sentence \\(\mathbf x\\), like we discussed at the beginning of this post.
+In our paper, we use this representation to reach a high-accuracy result on the [Stanford Natural Language Inference dataset][12].

 This post managed to cover about one section of our full paper.
-If you're interested in the gritty details and expanded or more formal coverage of what we discussed here, [take a read][8].
+If you're interested in more details about how we implemented and applied this model, related work, or a more formal description of the algorithm discussed here, [take a read][8].

+## Acknowledgements

+This project has been supported by a Google Faculty Research Award, the Stanford Data Science Initiative, and the National Science Foundation under grant numbers [BCS 1456077][13] and [IIS 1514268][14].
+Some of the Tesla K40s used for this research were donated to Stanford by the NVIDIA Corporation.
+[Kelvin Gu][15], [Noah Goodman][16], and many others in the [Stanford NLP Group][17] contributed helpful comments during development.
+[Craig Quiter][18] helped review this blog post.

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 <script type="text/javascript">